General information

 K N Roy Chengappa

-Professor of Psychiatry, University of Pittsburgh, USA
+Professor of Psychiatry, University of Pittsburgh, United States of America

 Former Editor-in-Chief of journal Bipolar Disorders (Willey)